 Rapid City Man Sentenced for Illegal Possession of Firearm

-United States Attorney Ron Parsons announced that a Rapid City, South Dakota, man convicted of Possession of a Firearm by a Prohibited Person was sentenced by Jeffrey L. Viken, U.S. District Judge.
+United States Attorney Dennis R. Holmes announced that a Rapid City, South Dakota, man convicted of Possession of a Firearm by a Prohibited Person was sentenced on February 18, 2022, by Judge Jeffrey L. Viken, U.S. District Court.

-Michael Wiseley, age 37, was sentenced on April 13, 2020, to 5 years in federal prison, followed by 3 years of supervised release, and was ordered to pay a $100 special assessment to the Federal Crime Victims Fund.
+Waylon Loefer, age 42, was sentenced to three and ½ years in federal prison, followed by three years of supervised release, and ordered to pay a $100 special assessment to the Federal Crime Victims Fund.

-The conviction stems from Wiseley, a previously convicted felon who is prohibited from possessing firearms, unlawfully possessing a Ruger, .380 caliber semi-automatic pistol, which was found after Wiseley came into contact with Rapid City police officers in June 2018.
+Loefer was indicted by a federal grand jury on June 17, 2021, and pleaded guilty on September 27, 2021.
+The charge stems from Loefer, a previously convicted felon who is prohibited from possessing firearms, knowingly possessing a Taurus, model PT840, .40 Smith & Wesson, semi-automatic pistol, which was found after Loefer came into contact with law enforcement in February 2021 at Rapid City.

 The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Rapid City Police Department.
 Assistant U.S. Attorney Benjamin Patterson prosecuted the case.

-Wiseley was immediately remanded to the custody of the U.S. Marshals Office.
+Loefer was immediately remanded to the custody of the U.S. Marshals Service.

 Updated February 22, 2022